Alignak-monitoring/alignak/doc/source/11_integration/use-alignak-with.rst

 Which one is right for me?
 ===========================

-Try them out and see which one fits best; this is especially easy with the Shinken WebUI and the Livestatus based interfaces.
+Try them out and see which one fits best; this is especially easy with the Alignak WebUI and the Livestatus based interfaces.

-  * For users just starting out with small to medium installations, **Thruk** or **Shinken's WebUI** are good choices;
+  * For users just starting out with small to medium installations, **Thruk** or **Alignak's WebUI** are good choices;
   * For maximum scalability, intuitive UI and a solid feature set **Multisite** is recommended. **Thruk** is perl/PHP based UI that is very feature complete which also provides some scalability.